Miroslav Dvorský: Biography

 Dvorský has since appeared in leading roles on the stages of most of the world's great opera houses, including La Scala, the Royal Opera, London, the Opéra National de Paris, the Vienna State Opera, the Maggio Musicale Fiorentino, the Deutsche Oper Berlin, the Teatro Comunale di Bologna, the Teatro Regio di Torino, the Teatro Carlo Felice, the Canadian Opera Company, Opéra de Marseille, the Municipal Theater of Santiago, the Palau de les Arts Reina Sofía, the San Francisco Opera, and the New National Theatre Tokyo among others.
 His scheduled performances for the 2009–2010 season include Alfred in Johann Strauss II's Die Fledermaus at the Semperoper in Dresden, Cavaradossi in Giacomo Puccini's Tosca at the Hamburg State Opera, Jeník in Bedřich Smetana's The Bartered Bride at the Prague National Theatre, Laca Klemeň in Leoš Janáček's Jenůfa at the Teatro Real in Madrid and in Prague, and The Prince in Antonín Dvořák's Rusalka at the Norwegian National Opera.

+Awards

+In 2019 he won the Crystal Wing Awards in the theatre and audio-visual art category.